-Option Shortcut Key Functionality Transfer Files Launches a session to transfer files to and from the managed device. ₽ This option is enabled only if the Allow transferring files on the managed device option is enabled in the Remote Management policy effective on the managed device.
+Option Shortcut Key Functionality Transfer Files Launches a session to transfer files to and from the managed device.
+This option is enabled only if the Allow transferring files on the managed device option is enabled in the Remote Management policy effective on the managed device.
 For more information on File Transfer, see Section 3.1.5, "Managing a File Transfer Session," on page 79.
-Collaboration Ctrl+Alt+Shift+C Launches a ZENworks Remote Management Collaboration Session on the managed device, which lets you invite multiple remote operators to join the remote management session.
+Collaboration © Ctrl+Alt+Shift+C Launches a ZENworks Remote Management Collaboration Session on the managed device, which lets you invite multiple remote operators to join the remote management session.
 You can also delegate the Remote Control rights to another remote operator to help you solve a problem.
 For more information on Session Collaboration, see "Session Collaboration" on page 74.
 Remote Execute Ctrl+Alt+Shift+U Launches a Remote Execute session on the managed device, which enables you to remotely launch any executable on the managed device.
 This option is enabled only if the Allow programs to be remotely executed on the managed device option is enabled in the Remote Management policy effective on the managed device.
 Disconnect Alt+F4 Closes the remote session. × Switch Display Ctrl+Alt+Shift+S Switches the display on a managed device with multiple monitors.
-5 0 This option is disabled for Remote Diagnostics session.
+This option is disabled for Remote Diagnostics session.
 For more information, see Section 1.3.13, "Switch Display," on page 18 ZENworks Chat Ctrl+Alt+Shift+H The ZENworks Chat feature provides chat capability during a remote session.
 It allows you to communicate with the user and other administrators who are connected to the Remote Management session.
 It is enabled only when either a Remote Control or a Remote View session is initiated.
 After the remote session is complete, you can access the chat log the Remote Management\chats directory.
 Session recording Records the Remote Control session.
+NOTE: This option is enabled only if the Allow remote operator to record a session option is selected on the Remote Management General Settings page.